There are different types of treatment for children with Ewing sarcoma.

 Side effects from cancer treatment that begin during or after treatment and continue for months or years are called late effects.
 Late effects of cancer treatment may include the following:

 Changes in mood, feelings, thinking, learning, or memory.

 Second cancers (new types of cancer).
-Patients treated for Ewing sarcoma family of tumors have an increased risk of developing acute myeloid leukemia, myelodysplastic syndrome, and sarcomas in the area treated with radiation therapy.
+Patients treated for Ewing sarcoma have an increased risk of acute myeloid leukemia and myelodysplastic syndrome.
+There is also an increased risk of sarcoma in the area treated with radiation therapy.

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
 (See the PDQ summary on Late Effects of Treatment for Childhood Cancer for more information.)

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 Combination chemotherapy is treatment using more than one anticancer drug.

 The type of chemotherapy given depends on whether the cancer is found only in the place it first formed, has spread to other parts of the body, or has come back after treatment.